 We love the challenge of finding unique and engaging ways to tell the stories of amazing changemakers.
 We know how to create brands that stand out, and how to get people behind a cause.

 Eddy’s passion for social change, her creative thinking and ability to bring people together around a cause get put into action everyday at Curative.
 She loves nothing more than a challenging new brief, and exploring brave new ways to create conversations that lead to change.

 You can often find her facilitating workshops, clarifying insights and working with others to dream up new ideas.

 Eddy draws on her years of commercial experience in PR and Advertising to use her practiced strategic thinking and ideation to help respond to complex social issues.

-Project Manager and Crochet Enthusiast
+Project Manager and Crochet Enthusiast (On leave)